emmahewson/mp3-swimmon/TESTING.md

 __Error: Label for Dropdown Menu on Forms__

 On the forms containing dropdown menus Wave threw up an error about there not being an associated label for the input.
 However I had included a label with a matching 'for' attribute.
 Looking in to this problem further I discovered that the issue was caused by the Materialize JavaScript code creating a new input element when it populated the dropdown.
 Unfortunately in order to fix this I would have to re-write the entire code for the dropdown from scratch and so I was unable to fix this error.
-(See bug 13 in [README](readme.md))
+[See Bug 13 - No label for select dropdown menus on forms - Links to README](readme.md/#13-accessibility---no-label-for-select-dropdown-menus-on-forms)

 __Datepicker Tab Index__